-A more holistic approach to managing the coronavirus pandemic at a reasonable cost to the public and to the public exchequer will therefore necessarily involve an "Epidemic Act-PLUS" approach in India and elsewhere, through proper shoring-up of domestic production using elements of legislations such as the Industrial (Development and Regulation) Act, 1951 (the IDRA) that allows for nudging and, wherever necessary, taking over of parts of industrial management and production, as well as proper use of state and national procurement frameworks that allow for agglomeration of quantities and enhancement of competition, such as The Rajasthan Transparency in Public Procurement Act, 2012 and similar legislations in Assam (2017) and Punjab (2019).
+A more holistic approach to managing the coronavirus pandemic at a reasonable cost to the public and to the public exchequer will therefore necessarily involve an "Epidemic Act-PLUS" approach in India and elsewhere, through proper shoring-up of domestic production using elements of existing legislations such as the Industrial (Development and Regulation) Act, 1951 (the IDRA) that allows for nudging and, wherever necessary, taking over of parts of industrial management and production; as well as proper use of state and national public procurement frameworks that allow for agglomeration of quantities, emergency procurement and measures for enhancement of competition, such as The Rajasthan Transparency in Public Procurement Act, 2012 and similar legislations in Assam (2017) and Punjab (2019).

-The latter approach - through agglomeration of quantities that discourages suppliers from rigging prices by propping one agency requirements against another agency's needs - has already been initiated by the Ministry of Textiles in GoI a few days back when it took a policy decision on March 18th to nominate HLL Lifecare Limited as the sole procurement agency for Central and state government hospitals.
-Of course, agglomeration of quantities is once again only a beginner's step; and it will necessarily be followed up by extremely high levels of efficiency and timeliness in organising sourcing, production and distribution logistics by HLL, both as a production agency as well as a procuring agency.
+The latter approach - through agglomeration of quantities that discourages suppliers from rigging prices by propping one agency requirements against another agency's needs-has already been initiated by the Ministry of Textiles in GoI a few days back when it took a policy decision on March 18th to nominate HLL Lifecare Limited as the sole procurement agency for Central and state government hospitals.
+Of course, agglomeration of quantities is once again only a beginner's step, with competing options available such as rate contracts (framework agreements) as another effective method of procurement; and these will necessarily be followed up by extremely high levels of efficiency and timeliness in organising sourcing, production and distribution logistics by HLL, both as a production agency as well as a procuring agency.
 This theatre of efficient sourcing, manufacturing and distribution of essential drugs, kits and equipment is where the action will now surely shift to and will have to be monitored carefully, and will necessarily involve the making of both strategic and tactical choices in use of a large number of legal, policy and nudge instruments available under various national and state legislations in India.

-The range of tools for government use in India for the purpose is mindboggling indeed for any student of public law and policy: from fostering industrial development through the IDRA and procurement efficiency using Central/ state public procurement frameworks as discussed earlier; to (should, God forbid, the need arise for) potentially using elements of consumer protection under The Consumer Protection Act 2019; antibid rigging measures under The Competition Act 2002; ensuring delivery of essential services through The Essential Services Maintenance Act 1968; and price and stock caps through the IRDA and The Essential Commodities Act 1955.
+The range of tools for government use in India for the purpose is mindboggling indeed for any student of public law and policy: from fostering industrial development through the IDRA and ensuring procurement efficiency using Central/ state public procurement frameworks as discussed earlier; to (should, god forbid, the need arise for) potentially using elements of consumer protection under The Consumer Protection Act 2019; antibid rigging measures under The Competition Act 2002; ensuring delivery of essential services through The Essential Services Maintenance Act 1968; price and stock caps through the IRDA and The Essential Commodities Act 1955; and ensuring coordinated government responses as well as exclusive/ preferential procurement of amenities from any person/ authority via The National Disaster Management Act 2005.

-All these measures, of course, will necessarily be aided and impacted by clever use of some extremely recent and evolving "Make in India" initiatives such as procurement preferences and indigenous content obligations, possibly by skillful and targeted rule-making in the short-run - focusing on ensuring certainty of supplies until the pandemic stays strong - and suitably modifying such measures in the longer-run - shifting focus to domestic manufacturing of kits, drugs and equipment once the pandemic subsides to a more manageable degree.
+All these measures, of course, will necessarily be aided and impacted by clever use of some extremely recent and evolving "Make in India" initiatives such as procurement preferences and indigenous content obligations, possibly by skillful and targeted rule-making in the short-run-focusing on ensuring certainty of supplies until the pandemic stays strong-and suitably modifying such measures in the longer-run-shifting focus to domestic manufacturing of kits, drugs and equipment once the pandemic subsides to a more manageable degree.